stephanief3005/sep10-freedem-project/prep/content.md

       * Oral health management
       * US health educator
       * Not only helps you keep a routine, but educates you as well
+  * **Dental software**
+      * Dentrix
+            *a comprehensive dental practice management software designed to streamline administrative and clinical workflows in a dental office.

 ## Part B: possible future technology
 * Idea